Xceptance/xlt-documentation/content/en/load-testing/Advanced/060-cloud-setup.md

 #aws.proxy.password =
 ```

-You may also configure a proxy if one is required to be used in your environment.

-To run the tool, call one of the two scripts `<xlt>/bin/ec2_admin.sh` or `<xlt>\bin\ec2_admin.cmd` depending on your OS choice.
+To **run the tool**, call one of the two scripts `<xlt>/bin/ec2_admin.sh` or `<xlt>\bin\ec2_admin.cmd` depending on your OS choice.
 The tool will guide you through the available operations via a menu-based UI.
 Keep in mind that you can easily run XLT in a heterogeneous environment and control Linux based agents from a Microsoft Windows environment.

 {{% note notitle %}}
 Note that when creating AWS instances from AMIs you will see your own AMIs to choose from, but you may also see public AMIs provided by Xceptance.
 These AMIs are pre-packaged systems, which are optimized for load testing and have XLT already installed.
 Using one of these AMIs may save you the work to create and maintain your own AMIs, but may also impose additional costs.
 See the AMI’s description for more details.